kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

     ##        Minimum expected frequency: 8.670157

 Notes from the crosstable:

-\* The Row Total column adds up Male and Female to 100%.
+  - The Row Total column adds up Male and Female to 100%.
-\* Minimum expected frequency is greater than 5.
+  - Minimum expected frequency is greater than 5.
 THe values is: 8.670157.
 So the test is meaningful and we don;t need to use Fisher’s Exact Probability Test.

 Now we execute the Chi-Square test with the Yates correction.
 We use the Yates correction for the same reason as we used the bonferroni correction in the previous question, we want to prevent making a Type I error (a false positive).
 It simply subtracts 0.5 from the difference between each observed value and it’s expected value in a 2 X 2 table.
-This reduces the chi-squared value obtained and thus increases its p-value, there is controversy regarding using the yates correction, maybe have wrote that it overcorrects.
-(Tuman et al. [1991](#ref-tuman1991effects))
+This reduces the chi-squared value obtained and thus increases its p-value, there is controversy regarding using the Yates correction, maybe have wrote that it overcorrects.
+(Haviland [1990](#ref-haviland1990yates))

 THe test statistic for chi-square is known as x<sup>2</sup>.
 In our test x<sup>2</sup> is 7.9368, degrees of freedom is 1 and our p-value is 0.004844.
 This is a significant difference based on our 0.05 alpha value between the two sexes.
 We can now reject the Null Hypothesis.
 This significant result indicates there is a difference between the sex of a student and their ambitions for higher education.